The Betrayal by Technology

 When I write a book, I always have a tape recorder handy and a record player which is always on.
 For virtually every book I select a certain record which I listen to all the time.
 That's very… A book is associated with certain music, and inspired by it.

 Right from the start I have often been sharply criticized in the United States, for example, for allegedly being a Calvinist.
 And a Calvinist is pessimistic, and so on.
 But I'm not a Calvinist at all.
 They haven't understood anything of my theology, but it doesn't matter.

-So we can ask ourselves whether there is really any sense in all this to be investigated.
+So we can ask ourselves whether there is really any meaning in all this which can be investigated.
 But the search for it cannot be a strictly intellectual activity.
-The search for sense implies that we must have a radical discussion of modern life.
-In order to rediscover a sense, we must discuss everything which has no sense.
-We are surrounded by objects which are, it is true, efficient but are absolutely pointless.
-A work of art, on the other hand, has sense in various ways or it calls up in me a feeling or an emotion whereby my life acquires sense.
+The search for meaning implies that we must have a radical discussion of modern life.
+In order to rediscover a meaning, we must discuss everything which has no meaning.
+We are surrounded by objects which are, it is true, efficient but they are absolutely pointless.
+A work of art, on the other hand, has meaning in various ways or it calls up in me a feeling or an emotion whereby my life acquires sense.
 That is not the case with a technological product.